Measurement of Three Phase PowerPublished on 24/2/2012 & updated on 8/11/2018

 Measurement of Three Phase Power by Three Wattmeters MethodThe circuit diagram is shown below-

-Here, it is applied to three phase four wire systems, current coil of all the three wattmeters marked as one, two and three are connected to respective phases marked as one, two and three.
-Pressure coils of all the three wattmeter are connected to common point at neutral line.
+Here, it is applied to three phase four wire systems, current coil of all the three wattmeters marked as 1, 2 and 3 are connected to respective phases marked as 1, 2 and 3.
+Pressure coils of all the three wattmeters are connected to a common point at neutral line.
 Clearly each wattmeter will give reading as product of phase current and line voltage which is phase power.
 The resultant sum of all the readings of wattmeter will give the total power of the circuit.
 Mathematically we can write

 Measurement of Three Phase Power by Two Wattmeters MethodIn this method we have two types of connections